ElementsProject/elementsproject.github.io/features/index.md

 A new way of constructing signatures for transactions, both improving efficiency of validating a transaction and offering new modes of multi-signature.
 Schnorr Signatures are currently being researched and are not enabled within Elements at present.

-#### Note: Schnorr Signatures are not yet available for use in Elements
+#### Note: Schnorr Signatures are not yet available for use in Elements.

 Find out more about [Schnorr Signatures]({{ site.url }}/features/schnorr-signatures).